-While both forms of PAP therapy work in similar ways, their differences mean that each has distinctive upsides and downsides to consider.
-Because of this, the decision to switch PAP treatments should always be made under the advice of your healthcare team.
+While both forms of PAP therapy work in similar ways, their differences mean that each has distinctive benefits and drawbacks to consider.
+Because of this, the decision to switch PAP treatments should always be made under the advice of your health care team.

-CPAP and BiPAP machines are both forms of positive airway pressure therapy , which uses compressed air to open and support the airway during sleep.
+CPAP and BiPAP machines are both forms of positive airway pressure therapy , which uses compressed air to open and support the upper airway during sleep.
 A portable machine generates the pressurized air and directs it to the user’s airway via a hose and mask system.
-Both systems use the same masks, hoses, and other accessories.
+Both systems use similar masks, hoses, and other accessories.

 There are portable CPAP machines designed for travel, while BiPAP machines are designed for at-home use.
-Because BiPAP machines require additional sensors and settings, they are usually twice the cost of an otherwise similar CPAP machine.
+Because BiPAP machines require additional sensors and settings, they are usually more expensive than an otherwise similar CPAP machine.

 Different types of PAP therapy work better for different conditions, though there is some overlap .
-CPAP is generally recommended for obstructive sleep apnea (OSA), and sleep specialists are unlikely to place an OSA patient on BiPAP unless they cannot tolerate CPAP.
-While some insurance providers cover both CPAP and BiPAP for OSA, those that do usually require proof that CPAP treatment is inadequate before reimbursing for a BiPAP machine.
-BiPAP is primarily used to treat central sleep apnea (CSA), as well as heart, lung, and neurological disorders that require structured airway support during sleep.
+CPAP therapy is generally recommended for obstructive sleep apnea (OSA), and sleep specialists are unlikely to place someone with OSA on BiPAP unless they cannot tolerate CPAP treatment.
+While some insurance providers cover both CPAP and BiPAP for OSA, those that do usually require proof that CPAP treatment is inadequate or not tolerated before reimbursing for a BiPAP machine.
+BiPAP therapy is primarily used to treat central sleep apnea (CSA), as well as heart, lung, and neurological disorders that require structured airway support during sleep.